ECF/bndtools.grpc/README.md

 To try this out in your local copy of Eclipse bndtools 5+ all that's needed is to setup this repo as a workspace template (via Window->Preferences->Bndtools->Workspace Templates) with new Github Repository:   '''ECF/bndtools.grpc'''

-Once a new bndtools workspace is created with the org.eclipse.ecf.bndtools.grpc.test project in the new workspace, the GrpcGenerator 2ill run automatically as part of the build (assuming Eclipse's auto-build is on) resulting in the following classes in org.eclipse.ecf.bndtools.grpc.test/src-gen
+Once a new bndtools workspace is created with the org.eclipse.ecf.bndtools.grpc.test project in the new workspace, the GrpcGenerator will run automatically as part of the build (assuming Eclipse's auto-build is on) resulting in the following classes in org.eclipse.ecf.bndtools.grpc.test/src-gen

 ![Screenshot](screenshot.png)